TherapyNottingham/academic-kickstart/content/home/coronavirus.md

 {{% alert warning %}}
 **Not currently available.**

-I am hopeful that I can return to in-person meetings soon.
-This situation will be reviewed again for September 2020.
+I am hopeful that I can return to offering in-person meetings soon.
+I am regularly reviewing this situation, but at the moment there is no proposed date for this to happen.
 {{% /alert %}}

 # Online / video sessions